10 World-Famous Castles With Fascinating Histories

 Most famous castles boast impressive security features—think moats, drawbridges, lakeside locations.
 But here’s a medieval castle that took defence to a whole new level.
 Hochosterwitz Castle has the rare distinction that it was never invaded.
 The secret to its security success?
 In 1570, the steep pathway winding upwards to the castle’s entrance was fitted with 14 treacherous gates.
 Each elaborate gate presented a unique—and dangerous—obstacle to its intruders: drawbridges, concealed spikes, hidden archers, fire torch slots, even chutes that would spew boiling hot oil.
-Legend states that invaders only got as far as gate four, and the massive castle was never compromised.
+Legend states that would-be invaders only got as far as gate four, and the massive castle was never compromised.
 Today, tourists are welcome to visit Hochosterwitz Castle during the summer months.

 These budget travel tips can help you save on your next vacation.

 Other famous castles may be more extravagant, or in better shape, but Urquhart Castle is notorious for its history and a particularly elusive neighbour.
 Built in the 13th century on the banks of Loch Ness, the highland castle spent 500 years deeply embroiled in several bloody battles.
 Up until the 17th century, Urquhart was a medieval stronghold.
 Its formidable tower, lakeside location and size—it was once one of Scotland’s largest castles—made it an appealing target for both English and Scottish forces.
 After centuries of turmoil, Urquhart was finally abandoned in 1692.
 Fearing that enemies would seize Urquhart, fleeing soldiers blew up part of the castle to render it uninhabitable.
 What remains today is a beautiful ruin with a picture postcard vantage point of Loch Ness and the mysterious sea monster that’s said to lurk beneath its dark waters.